-- Sensitive skin: A tank contain as much as 1,000 pounds of salt, which is in contact with your skin for an extended period of time.
-The salt can irritate sensitive skin, which includes recently shaved skin, dry skin, or skin that’s prone to getting rashes.
+- Sensitive skin: A tank contains as much as 1,000 pounds of salt, which is in contact with your skin for an extended period of time.
+The salt can irritate sensitive skin and cause some pain, which includes recently shaved skin, dry skin, or skin that’s prone to getting rashes.
 People with eczema or psoriasis should check with their dermatologist to make sure their skin health is under control since a float could irritate the skin.

 - Bronzer: Depending on the brand you use, some spray tans will come off because of the water’s salinity.